Rhyming and Stealing

 • scooby (Doo): clue

 Some traditionalists don’t approve of such coinages, deriding the new slang as “mockney”.
-There are distinct regional versions throughout England as well as Northern Ireland, reflecting local terms and rhymes, as bacon (sarnie, slang for “sandwich”): “Pakistani” does for some Northern English dialects.
+There are distinct regional versions throughout England and Northern Ireland, reflecting local terms and rhymes, as bacon (sarnie, slang for “sandwich”): “Pakistani” does for some Northern English dialects.
 There is also a New Zealand branch and an Australian one that gives us its own terms, like:

 • apples (and rice): nice